conestack/cone.app/docs/source/widgets.rst

             # check whether myfeature tile is current scope to highlight action
             return self.action_scope == 'myfeature'

-    context_menu['contentviews']['myfeature'] = ActionSharing()

-Context related children actions are placed in ``childactions`` toolbar.
-This toolbar by default contains ``ICopySupport`` support related cut, copy and paste actions.
-Children actions are supposed to be rendered if ``listing`` tile is shown.
-The children actions may rely on the selected items in the table.
+Context child related action items are placed in ``childactions`` group.
+This group contains by default ``ICopySupport`` related cut, copy and paste actions.
+It is supposed to be rendered if ``listing`` tile is shown.
+The group may contain items relying on selected items in the listing table.

-Context related actions are placed in ``contextactions`` toolbar.
-Context related actions are e.g. the add dropdown, workflow transition dropdown or other custom actions performing a task on current model node.
+Context related action items are placed in ``contextactions`` group.
+Context related items are e.g. the add dropdown, workflow transition dropdown or other custom items performing a task on current model node.

-A plugin can extend the contextmenu by entire toolbars like so.
+A plugin can extend the contextmenu by custom groups:

 .. code-block:: python

     from cone.app.browser.contextmenu import ContextMenuToolbar
+    from cone.app.browser.contextmenu import context_menu_group
-    from cone.app.browser.contextmenu import context_menu
+    from cone.app.browser.contextmenu import context_menu_item

-    context_menu['mytoolbar'] = ContextMenuToolbar()
-    context_menu['mytoolbar']['myaction'] = MyAction()
+    @context_menu_group(name='mytoolbar')
+    class MyToolbar(ContextMenuToolbar):
+        """My custom toolbar.
+        """

+    @context_menu_item(group='mytoolbar', name='myaction')
+    class MyAction(LinkAction):
+        """Action cintained in custom toolbar.
+        """

 Add dropdown